-PPSD has purchased these Chromebooks and will generally assume the financial liability for Chromebooks repairs or replacement due to normal and typical daily use.
+PPSD has purchased these district owned Chromebooks and will generally assume the financial liability for Chromebook repairs or replacement which are the result of normal and typical daily use.

 Personal Home and Homeowners'/Renters' Coverage

 Lost, damaged, or stolen Chromebooks in the care, custody, and control of a student may be covered by the homeowners'/renters' policy of the parent.
 Most homeowner/renter policies will provide some limit of coverage for the "damage of the property of others" under the comprehensive personal liability coverage part of the policy and is not normally subject to any deductible.
 Please consult your insurance agent for details about your homeowners'/renters' coverage.